Auguste Rodin: Great Britain

 After the start of the 20th century, Rodin was a regular visitor to Great Britain, where he developed a loyal following by the beginning of the First World War.
 He first visited England in 1881, where his friend, the artist Alphonse Legros, had introduced him to the poet William Ernest Henley.
 With his personal connections and enthusiasm for Rodin's art, Henley was most responsible for Rodin's reception in Britain.
-(Rodin later returned the favor by sculpting a bust of Henley that was used as the frontispiece to Henley's collected works and, after his death, on his monument in London.)
+Rodin later returned the favor by sculpting a bust of Henley that was used as the frontispiece to Henley's collected works and, after his death, on his monument in London.

 Through Henley, Rodin met Robert Louis Stevenson and Robert Browning, in whom he found further support.
-Encouraged by the enthusiasm of British artists, students, and high society for his art, Rodin donated a significant selection of his works to the nation in 1914.
+Encouraged by the enthusiasm of British artists, students, and high society for his art, Rodin donated a selection of his works to the nation in 1914.

 After the revitalization of the Société Nationale des Beaux-Arts in 1890, Rodin served as the body's vice-president.
 In 1903, Rodin was elected president of the International Society of Painters, Sculptors, and Engravers.
 He replaced its former president, James Abbott McNeill Whistler, upon Whistler's death.
 His election to the prestigious position was largely due to the efforts of Albert Ludovici, father of English philosopher Anthony Ludovici, who was private secretary to Rodin for several months in 1906, but the two men parted company after Christmas, "to their mutual relief."